zach-weir/zebra-printer-utilities/README.md

 - ZT410
 - ZT411

-# Utility
-## get_info
+## Utility
+### get_info.py
-Script to query Zebra label printer to gather information such as printer friendly name, MAC address, printer firmware version, etc.
+Query printer to gather information such as friendly name, MAC address, printer firmware version, etc.

+### set_configs.py
+Send golden CONFIG.SGD file to printers to apply standard settings if any have been changed.

+### update_firmware.py
+Send firmware files (in chunks) to update firmware version on printers.